JacobsDevops/devops-task/README.md

 ## Launcher

-Write a launcher, which builds and starts both containers (can be shell scripting or docker-compose)
+Write a launcher, which builds and starts both containers (can be shell scripting or docker-compose).